Mary Mallon: Investigation

-George Soper, an investigator hired by the Oyster Bay property owner after the outbreak there, had been trying to determine the cause of typhoid outbreaks in well-to-do families, when it was known that the disease typically struck in unsanitary conditions.
+George Soper, an investigator hired by the Oyster Bay property owner after the outbreak there, had been trying to determine the cause of typhoid outbreaks in affluent families, when it was known that the disease typically occurred in unsanitary conditions.
 He discovered that a female Irish cook, who fit the physical description he had been given, was involved in all of the outbreaks.
 He was unable to locate her because she generally left after an outbreak began, without giving a forwarding address.
 The Park Avenue outbreak helped to identify Mallon as the source of the infections.
 Soper learned of the case while it was still active and discovered Mallon was the cook.

-Soper first met Mallon in the kitchen of the Bowens' Park Avenue penthouse and accused her of spreading the disease.
+Soper first met Mallon in the kitchen of the Bownes' Park Avenue penthouse and accused her of spreading the disease.
 Though Soper himself recollected his behavior "as diplomatic as possible", he infuriated Mallon and she threatened him with a carving fork.
 When Mallon refused to give samples, Soper decided to compile a five-year history of her employment.
 He found that, of the eight families that had hired Mallon as a cook, members of seven claimed to have contracted typhoid fever.
-Then Soper found out where Mallon's boyfriend lived and arranged a new meeting there.
-He took Dr. Raymond Hoobler in an attempt to persuade Mary to give them samples of urine and stool for analysis.
-Mallon again refused to cooperate, believing that typhoid was everywhere and that the outbreaks had happened because of contaminated food and water.
+Then Soper learned where Mallon's boyfriend lived and arranged a new meeting there.
+He took Raymond Hoobler to persuade Mary to give them urine and stool samples for analysis.
+Mallon again refused to cooperate, claiming that typhoid was everywhere and that the outbreaks had happened because of contaminated food and water.
 At that time, the concept of healthy carriers was unknown even to healthcare workers.